ehoang0106/notes/SSH/Setup SSH Keygen.md

 Generate SSH Keypair on your Local PC:

+`Recommend: Name your SSH key.
+For exapmple: my-key`

+Note that this command will create a `private key` and a `public key` in a current location/folder you are typing this command

 ```bash
 ssh-keygen -t rsa -b 4096
 ```

 ssh to the server then set the permission of the `/.ssh` folder